Choosing HIPAA-Compliant Databases: Key Features

 Business Associate Agreement (BAA)

 Some database providers may advertise their solutions as “HIPAA-compliant.”
 However, if they cannot sign a BAA with you, they have no right to claim HIPAA compliance.
 The BAA, a legal document, is the proof that both parties agree to maintain HIPAA compliance.
+Check out this free business associate agreement template from iFax to give you an idea how a BAA looks like.

 Encryption